-Mr. Barger serves on the Board of Directors of Hall Capital Partners LLC and on the Advisory Board of Artisan Partners, L.P.
-Formerly, he was a Director of Brinson Partners, Inc., General Cellular Corporation (the predecessor to Western Wireless Corp. and VoiceStream Wireless), Hoyts Cinemas, John Fairfax Holdings Ltd., Mitchell International, Inc., Mondrian Investment Partners, National Radio Partners, L.P., Neverfail Springwater, Ltd., Oechsle International, L.P. and Thomas Weisel Partners Group.
+Mr. Barger serves on the Board of Directors of Hall Capital Partners LLC and Artisan Partners Asset Management.
+Formerly, he was a director of Brinson Partners, Inc., General Cellular Corporation (the predecessor to Western Wireless Corp. and VoiceStream Wireless), Hoyts Cinemas, John Fairfax Holdings Ltd., Mitchell International, Inc., Mondrian Investment Partners, National Radio Partners, L.P., Neverfail Springwater, Ltd., Oechsle International, L.P. and Thomas Weisel Partners Group.

-Mr. Barger currently serves on the advisory council of the Stanford Woods Institute for the Environment, as a member of the Board of Trustees of the California Academy of the Sciences, and as a Director of the San Francisco Free Clinic, USA Cycling, Inc. and USA Cycling Development Foundation.
+Mr. Barger currently serves as a member of the Board of Trustees of the California Academy of the Sciences, and as a director of the San Francisco Free Clinic, USA Cycling, Inc. and USA Cycling Development Foundation.
 He is a past member of the California Public Employees Post Employment Benefits Commission and the Economic and Allocation Advisory Commission advising the California Air Resources Board on implementation of AB 32.

 Current member of Board of Directors: Board of Trustees at Stanford University (February 2006 to February 2016), Laural Foundation, Nature Conservancy-California and Land Trust Alliance; and member of Trustee Advisory Council of Worldwide Nature Conservancy.

 Former member of the Board of Trustees of Children's Hospital (Oakland), Head Royce School (Oakland), the Thacher School (Ojai), Advisory Council Lawrence Hall of Science, Founder and former chair of The Lake School (Oakland).